Overview

 This lesson establishes the vocabulary for the whole topic.
 Use visible models such as a rope,

-slinky, or ripple tank first so students can see that the disturbance moves while the medium only
+slinky, or ripple tank first so you can see that the disturbance moves while the medium only

 vibrates about a fixed position.

-- Emphasise that waves transfer energy without any net transfer of matter.
+- Remember that waves transfer energy without any net transfer of matter.

 - Introduce crest, trough, amplitude, wavelength, frequency, wavefront, and wave speed using clear